 Select Internet Sales Reason Count and review the properties of this measure in the Properties window.

 Notice that the AggregateFunction property for this measure is defined as Count instead of Sum.
-Analysis Services chose Count because the underlying data type was a string data type.
+Analysis Services chose Count because the underlying data type is a string data type.
 The other two columns in the underlying fact table were not selected as measures because Analysis Services detected them as numeric keys instead of as actual measures.
-For more information, see Defining Semiadditive Behavior.
+For more information, see Define Semiadditive Behavior.

 In the Properties window, change the Visible property of the Internet Sales Reason Count measure to False.